NLog/NLog.Web/README.md

 This package is an extension to [NLog](https://github.com/NLog/NLog/).

 This package contains
-targets and layout-renderes related to ASP.Net and IIS.
+targets and layout-renderes specific to ASP.Net and IIS.

 ###Targets
 * AspNetTrace